Recycling Tips and FAQs

 ‘Dry recyclables’ is a term used to describe all the items that can go in your household recycling bin, including paper and cardboard, rigid plastics, and metallic packaging (cans, tins and foil).
 You can find a full list on our ‘What can I recycle?’ page.
 Please remember to place items in your recycling bin - clean, dry and loose.

 You should only put the accepted list of recyclables in your recycling bin – clean, dry and loose.
 Please ensure that these recyclables are not wet, dirty or soiled with food, as this will contaminate the paper and other materials in your recycling bin.
-The items that should never go in your recycling bin include: food waste, soft plastic, clothes, bags of ash, glass, nappies, wipes, soiled kitchen roll, garden waste, batteries, electrical items, and so on.
+The items that should never go in your recycling bin include: food waste, clothes, bags of ash, glass, nappies, wipes, soiled kitchen roll, garden waste, batteries, electrical items, and so on.
 Please see the full list of recycling contaminants.

 There is a good logic behind the request for your items to be placed in the recycling bin clean, dry and loose.
 If you think about what is going into your recycling bin, any moisture or leftover food will contaminate the paper and cardboard and make it unacceptable for recycling.
 Food will also attract vermin to your bin and to the recycling centre and will cause odours.
 In fact, your contaminated bin could also contaminate your neighbours clean items in the bin lorry.
 When rinsing items for recycling, we ask you not to waste water.
 In the kitchen, use water you are using to rinse dishes for example, and in the bathroom, empty shampoo or shower gel bottles and close the lids before recycling.
 There is no need to rinse out toiletry and cleaning product bottles, just ensure the lids are closed to prevent any spillage.
 The are many reasons why you are asked to place items in the bin loosely.
 Firstly, soft plastics should not go in your recycling bin, these must currently go in your general waste bin.
 Secondly, the items must be loose so that the machinery and human hands at the recycling facility can easily sort the waste into the different materials: plastic, paper, aluminium, steel and cardboard.
 Plastic bags make the sorting process much more difficult and can get caught in machinery at the recycling plant.
 You will also fit a lot more items in your recycling bin if they are loose!